eonascimento/eonascimento/README.md

 I believe that professional success is aligned with your level of personal development, so I value good habits, new experiences and good challenges.
 Professionally I bring experiences with software projects, actively participating in commercial and scientific proposals.
 I have collaborated with projects of several clients such as EMBRAPA Gado de Leite, STEFANINI, MRS Logística, FGV, ENEVA, SENAC among others.
-I currently work as a fullstackt developer with .NET Core and Angular.
+I currently work as a fullstackt developer with .NET Core, Angular and agile methodology.

 Welcome to my silicon garage!
 Here I have fun challenging my creativity and I end up learning how not to do some things!
 Joking aside, but being real, here is a channel I use to gain my problem-solving scars.